Discover the electric cars available from Beev

 Conclusion

 This protectionist measure raises many questions about the future of the European automotive market and its trade relations with China.
 Will it enable European manufacturers to regain ground in the face of Chinese competition?
 Is it the right way to support the ecological transition?
-And what concrete impact will it have on European consumers?
+What concrete impact will it have on European consumers?